cs6102-iitb/spring-2024/src/assignments/assignment1.md

 <br>

 > **NOTE:** In the provided testbench, the `plaintext = 64'hffffffffffffffff` and `key = 80'h10000000000000000000`.
 Hence the corresponding output for `ciphertext = 64'had7d5befea5c6dea`.

+> **NOTE:** The format of values (for ex., hexadecimal) on the signals displayed in your GTKwave output may not be similar to the one shown in the output above.
+You can change it to hexadecimal by doing a right-click on a signal and update its radix to `Hexadecimal`.

 We are providing a C implementation of the PRESENT cipher design in `present_cipher.c` file.
 Compile the file and provide the plaintext and key input in the hexadecimal format to see the corresponding ciphertext output.